Awonnie/Simulator-2.0/README.md

 I used [pysonekyaw](https://github.com/pyesonekyaw)'s simulator as a boilerplate and improved it significantly, such as adding no-direction obstacles, being able to change the robot's starting position, and revamped the user interface to make it more modern and intuitive.

+Additionally, I would like to give special thanks to my Algorithm buddy (https://github.com/kenmoli), who have worked tirelessly to implement the features and refactor the code!

 # Related Repositories
 - [Algorithm](https://github.com/Awonnie/Algorithm-2.0)